Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

 - Self-directed Coverdell education savings accounts (ESAs)

-While different plans exist for different purposes, the same rules on eligible precious metal investments generally apply to all of them, as does the same general rollover process.
+While different plans exist for other purposes, the same rules on eligible precious metal investments generally apply to all of them, as does the same general rollover process.

-Different account types have different contribution limits, income limits, and distribution rules.
+Different account types have other contribution limits, income limits, and distribution rules.

 This guide focuses on traditional and Roth IRAs, however.